Sheridan-Stable/tfidf-lrt/README.md

-# The TF–IDF term-weighting scheme emerges from a likelihood-ratio test for word burstiness
+# Common TF–IDF variants arise as leading terms in a penalized likelihood-ratio test for word burstiness